2016rshah/blog/posts/12-books-12-months-2022.md

 <hr>

-In retrospect: I think my favorite books this year were *Braiding Sweetgrass* by Robin Wall Kimmerer (March), *See No Stranger* by Valarie Kaur (May), and *West Wind* by Mary Oliver (July).
-Here's to the books that shaped my 2021, and to all the books still out there for next year <i class="em em-clinking_glasses"></i>
+In retrospect: I think my favorite books this year were TODO